Experiencing joy is a form of radical self-care.

 'Dolemite is My Name' (2019)

 Comedy icon Eddie Murphy stars as Rudy Ray Moore, a comedy and rap pioneer, entrepreneur, actor and film producer.
 The 1975 action film Dolemite, produced by Moore and Theodore Toney, features Moore in the lead role as Dolemite, the larger-than-life character that he created.
-In the film, Dolemite is a pimp, who, upon his release from prison, takes on the criminals and corrupt police officers who framed him.
-In Craig Brewer’s biographical comedy-drama, Moore is depicted as relentless and hopeful.
-Seemingly surrounded by doubters and obstacles, he struggles to get the film made.
-Upon its release, the blaxploitation film proves to be a huge success!
+In the film, Dolemite is a pimp, who, upon his release from prison, takes on the criminals and the corrupt police officers who framed him.
+In this biographical comedy-drama directed by Craig Brewer, Moore is depicted as relentless and hopeful.
+Seemingly surrounded by doubters and obstacles, he strives to get the film made.
+Upon its release, his blaxploitation film proves to be a huge success!
 Dolemite is My Name co-stars Keegan-Michael Key, Wesley Snipes, Mike Epps, and Craig Robinson.

 Where to Watch: Netflix